SDGforskning/sdg-strings/SDG09_query_action_WoS.md

 * Supporting technology development, research and innovation in developing countries.

 This query consists of one phrase.
+This phrase is about technology development, research and innovation in developing countries.
+Basic structure is action + technology/research development + developing countries.

 ```py
 TS=